 James Gavet: Bruising forward Gavet made a solitary appearance for Canterbury in 2012, and arrived at the Warriors via stints at Wests Tigers and Brisbane, with a season-ending injury restricting him to just one game for the latter.
 Gavet made 10 first grade appearances and made his Test debut for Samoa during 2016, then established himself as a permanent member of the Warriors’ pack in 2017.
 He played 42 first-grade games for the Warriors before linking with Newcastle in 2019.

 Adam Blair: Northland product Blair became a grand final winner and Kiwi Test regular during six seasons at the Storm, before joining the Tigers for an ill-fated three-season stay in 2012 that saw him losing his New Zealand jumper and become one of the NRL’s most maligned players.
 But he regained his international spot at the end of 2014, just before linking with Brisbane.
 The enforcer played 74 games for the Broncos from 2015-17 – including a grand final loss in his first season at the club – before signing a deal to join the Warriors.
 Blair extended his Kiwis record to 43 Tests during a disastrous World Cup campaign at the end of 2017, but he featured prominently in the Warriors’ return to the finals in 2018.
-He has 302 NRL appearances to his name since debuting in 2006, including 36 for the Warriors.
+He has 318 NRL appearances to his name since debuting in 2006 – a record for a non-Australian – including 52 for the Warriors.

 Gerard Beale: Brisbane-born Beale made his NRL debut with the Broncos in 2009 and broke into the Kiwis side two years later.
 After 63 games for the Broncos, the versatile back had two seasons with St George Illawarra then joined Cronulla in 2015 and played 70 games across three seasons – including the 2016 grand final triumph.
 The veteran of 11 Tests for New Zealand signed with the Warriors ahead of the 2018 season but a broken leg suffered during the previous year’s World Cup delayed his start with his new club.
-Beale has played 19 games in a season and a half in Auckland, but has largely been called upon as an injury fill-in.
+Beale has played 30 games in two and a half seasons with the club, but has largely been called upon as an injury fill-in.